interfect/cjdns-installer/README.md

 ## Installation Dependencies

-The installer should run just fine on Windows 7 x64.
-Nothing else has been tested.
+The installer should run just fine on 64-bit Windows.

 ## Building